-Because our images are so important, it's vital that we have positive ones.
-Over the next eight pages, I'll show you how to apply visualization techniques to your putting.
-I'll identify the five different ways people putt and tell you what they see and how they practice (even if one method shouldn't be emulated).
+Because our images are so important, it’s vital that we have positive ones.
+So, I’ll show you how to apply visualization techniques to your putting.

 (Note here that I’m aiming at a spot just beyond the hole.
 That not only gives me an aiming point, but, because it’s beyond the hole, also gives me pretty decent speed.
 After all, I don’t want to leave any putt short.)
 The better my visual image of the spot as I stroke the putt, the better my speed will be.